-Everything you eat, drink, inhale, or put on your skin will be processed by your liver.
+Everything you eat, drink, inhale, or put on your skin must be processed by your liver.

 Detoxify your environment by avoiding pesticides, trans fats, pharmaceuticals, over-the-counter medicines, drug use, smoking, excessive alcohol, synthetic hormones, processed foods, high fructose corn syrup, artificial sweeteners, chemicals in personal care products, and toxic cleaning supplies are just a few ways to lessen your toxic burden.